kailash-manasarovar/statement/docs/timeline/2024/march.md

 - I return to Valencia on the 24th March and stay in the Barcelo from 24th-27th, and then the Holiday Inn Express near the airport from 27th-29th March.
 - I have a flight scheduled from Valencia to India on 29th March returning on Saturday 6th April so I need to be back in Valencia.
 - In Valencia I feel like I am being constantly watched, that people know who I am, and everything is extremely unfriendly and unpleasant.
+- I did not have this experience in Madrid.
 - I believe now this is to do with whatever drug they gave me prior to me leaving, which was a high dose, and it has made me very paranoid.
-- I wonder also if they managed to re-dose me somehow, or was the damage done at that point.
+- I wonder also if they managed to re-dose me somehow, or whether it was added to the car and so I got a dose after a long drive, or was the damage done at that point.
-- I was extremely paranoid in the physical world and I was constantly stalked by fake accounts on Twitter.
+- I was extremely paranoid in Valencia and I was constantly stalked by fake accounts on Twitter.

 ## 31st March